dsm/dsm/README.md

 ### Hi there 👋

-I'm a Mechatronics Enginner and I completed a double major in Electrical and Electronics Engineering.
+I'm a Mechatronics Engineer with a double major in Electrical and Electronics Engineering.

-I am currently doing a master's in Computer Engineering.
+I am currently doing a Masters in Mechatronics Engineering.

-I'm currently working on a real-time control of medical device.
+I'm currently working on real-time control of medical devices.

 I provide support for the open source projects I like to be better